FutureLearn Course Created for Journalists and Journalism Students

 Dr Tong

-Department of Journalism, University of Sheffield
+School of Journalism, Media and Communication, University of Sheffield

 “The pandemic has further highlighted the need to be able to read, understand and present data in a way that engages readers and audiences.
 This course – which has been created thanks to the generous funding of the Higher Education Innovation Fund (HEIF) – lays the foundations for journalists to develop their skills and include data in their everyday reporting.”